-Oman plans to implement a VAT system in April 2021.
-In mid-October the Gulf State issued its VAT law that will come into effect 180 days after its publication in the Official Gazette.
-Registration for VAT in Oman opened on February 1.
+Back in mid-October 2020, the Gulf State issued its VAT law that came into effect 180 days after its publication in the Official Gazette.
+Registrations opened on February 1 this year and the executive regulations were then published on March 14.

-The original intention for an Oman VAT system was confirmed by Oman's Minister of Commerce and Industry Ali bin Masoud Al Sunaidy during an interview with Bloomberg TV at the 2020 World Economic Forum in Davos at the beginning of the year.
+The original intention for an Oman VAT system was confirmed by Oman's Minister of Commerce and Industry Ali bin Masoud Al Sunaidy during an interview with Bloomberg TV at the 2020 World Economic Forum in Davos.

 Since this January 2020 gathering in Switzerland, Oman’s draft VAT law navigated its way along the country’s legislative path.
 Previous developments had seen the approval of the draft VAT law by the country’s Majlis Ash’ Shuras, the advisory council of Oman’s lower house, to the Sultanate’s State Council.